henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 ## I was banned from using voice chat

 Simple Voice Chat **does not have a banning system**.
-If you are banned its most likely a feature added by the server you are playing on.
+If you are banned it's most likely a feature added by the server you are playing on.
 **Don't contact us about this!**